SpotLight: Shadow-Guided Object Relighting via Diffusion: Evaluation on 3D object compositing

-\myparagraph{ZeroComp backbone} We train ZeroComp following the procedure outlined in~\cite{zhang2024zerocomp}, and use the same conditioned intrinsic estimators at inference time: StableNormal~\cite{ye2024stablenormal} for normals, IID~\cite{kocsis2023iid} for albedo, and ZoeDepth~\cite{bhat2023zoedepth} for depth.
-The masked shading in the background is obtained by dividing the image by the albedo and applying the same masking strategy.
+We use the variant trained on Openrooms~\cite{li2020openrooms} provided by the authors.
+The masked shading map is obtained by dividing the background image by the albedo, and by masking out the shading on both the object and shadow regions.
 Given its superior results, we adopt this method as our default model for 3D object compositing.

-\myparagraph{RGB$\leftrightarrow$X backbone} We use the RGB$\rightarrow$X model to extract intrinsic properties (normals, metallic, roughness, and albedo).
-We observe that results are generally overly bright, likely due to a domain gap between the training and evaluation images.
-To address this, we re-expose the background by a factor of 2 before feeding it to the network, then divide the output by 2, in linear space.
-We apply the same background preservation strategy as in ZeroComp.

-\myparagraph{Light control} \method requires a coarse shadow for guidance.
-Therefore, we use a real-time rasterization renderer (Blender’s EEVEE) to compute a simple shadow of the 3D object.
-This shadow is generated from a simple parametric distant sphere light and projected onto the mesh constructed from the estimated depth map of the background. \todo{fix last sentence, not the case}
+To extract intrinsics from real images, we use the same conditioned intrinsic estimators as in \cite{zhang2025zerocomp}, namely StableNormal~\cite{ye2024stablenormal} for normals, IID~\cite{kocsis2023iid} for albedo, and ZoeDepth~\cite{bhat2023zoedepth} for depth.